thomyphan/thomyphan.github.io/_research/resilience.md

 ## Coevolution in Autonomous Systems

 RL agents are commonly trained under idealized condition by assuming a stationary environment.
 In complex domains, such agents can be vulnerable to rare events that are not (frequently) encountered during training thus potentially causing unintended behavior.
-To learn safe behavior, the agent needs to be exposed to such rare events more frequently during training.
+To learn resilient behavior, the agent needs to be exposed to such rare events more frequently during training.

-We devise coevolutionary RL algorithms, where the environment is modeled as an adversary which is optimized with evolutionary algorithms to minimize the original RL objective.
-The adversarial environment can be used to train robust agents [1] and evolve in an open-ended manner to provide adequate test cases for self-adaptive systems [2].
+We devise coevolutionary RL algorithms, where the environment is modeled as an adversary and optimized with evolutionary algorithms to minimize the original RL objective.
+The adversarial environment can be used to train resilient agents [1] and evolve in an open-ended manner to provide adequate test cases for self-adaptive systems [2].

 *Publications:*
 [1] [Coevolutionary Reinforcement Learning](https://thomyphan.github.io/publication/2019-06-01-gecco-gabor)